-National teacher certification, as outlined in Certification of Highly Accomplished and Lead Teachers in Australia was endorsed by Education Ministers in April 2012.
-National teacher certification uses the Australian Professional Standards for Teachers (the Teacher Standards) to make rigorous judgements regarding the certification of teachers at the Highly Accomplished and Lead career stages.
+National teacher certification was initially endorsed by Education Ministers in April 2012.
+The policy for national teacher certification has been updated with the Framework for the Certification of Highly Accomplished and Lead Teachers in Australia, approved in July 2023.
+National teacher certification uses the Australian Professional Standards for Teachers (the Teacher Standards) to make rigorous judgement regarding the certification of teachers at the Highly Accomplished and Lead career stages.